Sushmitha-Katti/EPAI-session6/README.md

 ### **3. play_poker_game**
 This function evaluates which player has won poker game.

-<p align = "center">Rules</p>
+### **Rules**

    1. Royal Flush :

 A, K, Q, J, 10, all the same suit for 5 cards.
 A, K, Q, J, all the same suit for 4 cards.
 A, K, Q, all the same suit for 3 cards.

    2. Straight flush :

 Cards in a sequence, all in the same suit.

    3. Four Of A Kind:

 Four cards of the same rank.
 This is not applicable to set of 3 cards.

    4. Full house :

 Three of a kind with a pair.
 This is not applicable to set of 3 or 4 cards.

    5. Flush :

 Any cards of the same suit, but not in a sequence.

    6. Straight :

 Cards in a sequence, but not of the same suit.

    7. Three Of A Kind :

 Three cards of the same rank.

    8. Two Pair :

 Two different pairs.
 This is not applicable to set of 3 cards.

    9. One Pair :

 Two cards of the same rank.

    10. High Card :

 When you haven’t made any of the hands above, the highest card from both set is compared.

    11. deck_cards_using_single_expression :

 function creates 52 cards in a deck with the help of lambda, zip and map functions

    12. deck_cards_using_normal_function :

 function creates 52 cards in a deck with the normal function without using lambda, zip and map functions

    13. play_poker_game :

 function evaluates which player has won poker game

    14. setValues :

 stores number rank for each value of a card

    15. isRoyalFlush() :

 checks if it a royal flush

    16. isStraightFlush() :

 checks if it is a striaght flush

    17. isFourOfAKind():

 checks if it is has four of a kind

    18. isFullHouse():

 checks if it is a full house

    19. isFlush():

 checks if it is a flush

    20. isStraight():

 checks if it is a straight

    21. isThreeOfAKind():

 checks if it has three of a kind

    22. isTwoPair():

 checks if it has two pairs

    23. isOnePair():

 checks if it has one pair

    24. check_hand_score():

 checks which hand is applicable and returns score for that hand